steccas/stecCA/README.md

 * Root CA and Intermediary CA
   - Root CA is not directly exposed, an Intermediate CA (signed by root) will be signing the user created certificates.
 * Web Interface
-  - Lemur provides an easy to use web interface to issue, manage and revoke certificates.
+  - Lemur provides an easy-to-use web interface to issue, manage and revoke certificates.
 * Automation
   - Lemur provides various automated checks on certificates, some have already been enabled but many many more can be enabled depending on your needs.
 * Persistence
   - The integration with PostgreSQL of both CSSL and Lemur allows to easily manage and make persistent all the data needed.
 * OSCP Responder
-  - CFSSL own OSCP responder has been set-up, including automatic updates.
+  - CFSSL's OSCP responder has been set up, including automatic updates.
     (I'm Not sure if it is already working as I configured it, so any help is really appreciated)

 <!-- GETTING STARTED -->
 ## Getting Started

-Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a Debian based Linux distro (including Ubuntu Server or Raspibian) but support for other distro is very feasible because only the 'apt' commands needs to be changed.
+Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a Debian based Linux distro (including Ubuntu Server or Raspibian) but support for other distro is very feasible because only the 'apt' commands need to be changed.

 Windows is a nono, but maybe adapting the setup scripts will make it doable.

 ### Prerequisites

-As a prerequisite you should just need an up and running Docker and Docker Compose installation.
+As a prerequisite, you should just need an up and running Docker and Docker Compose installation.
 This will not be done by the script.

 _Please refer to the [Docker install guide](https://docs.docker.com/engine/install/) and [Docker-Compose install guide](https://docs.docker.com/compose/install/) to complete this passage_